razman786/blimpy/README.md

 ### Python Dependencies
 blimpy requires `numpy`, `h5py`, `astropy`, `scipy`, `hdf5plugin`and `matplotlib` packages and will attempt to automatically install them.

-Please note when undertaking an installation of h5py, it generally needs to be installed using the following:
+Please note, when undertaking an installation of h5py it generally needs to be installed using the following:
 ```
 $ python3 -m pip install --no-binary=h5py h5py
 ```